OS-neuroscience

 Platforms

-Figure 1 - Comparisons of preregistration platforms (Haroz, 2022).
+Figure 1 - Comparisons of preregistration platforms (Haroz, 2022). ★ = the criteria deemed to be a bare minimum to meet the definition of a preregistration.

 Essential Elements